ziadshalaby00/ZS-New-Tab/README.md

 # ZS New Tab

-A minimal, fast, and fully offline **New Tab** replacement for Chrome — a personal bookmark dashboard with a search bar, a customizable grid, and a settings panel.
+A minimal, fast, fully offline **New Tab** replacement for Chrome — a personal bookmark dashboard with a search bar, customizable grid, and settings panel.
 No accounts, no tracking, no backend.
-Everything is stored locally in your browser.
+Everything is stored locally.

 ![Version](https://img.shields.io/github/v/release/ziadshalaby00/ZS-New-Tab)
 ![Stars](https://img.shields.io/github/stars/ziadshalaby00/ZS-New-Tab)